jbutcher21/aiclass/slm_demo/README_slm_demo.md

 ./tools/sz_json_analyzer.py -i ./output.jsonl
 ```

+If you run this and receive no errors, then congratulations!
+You have successfully used a small language model (SLM) to generate Senzing JSON mapping code!

 ## 📝 Notes

 Any time you are creating things with LLMs or SLMs, the process is pretty iterative, particularly when you are doing prompt engineering.
 Be patient and have fun!